 - The strength, rhythm and quality of the pulse in your wrist

-This initial evaluation and treatment may take up to 60 minutes.
-Subsequent appointments usually take about a half-hour.
+An acupuncture session may take up to 60 minutes, although some appointments may be much shorter.
 A common treatment plan for a single complaint would typically involve one or two treatments a week.
 The number of treatments will depend on the condition being treated and its severity.
-In general, it's common to receive six to eight treatments.
+In general, it's common to receive 6 to 8 treatments.

 During the procedure